JahnStar/Hey-Remote-Config/README.md

 # Hey Remote Config

-Hey Remote Config is a Unity package that enables users to create and edit JSON config files in a custom way, akin to Unity's Remote Config editor window.
-Users can upload generated config files to their preferred host and fetch the settings from the remote config file's URL for runtime remote config usage in games.
+Hey Remote Config is a free Unity package that enables users to create and edit and fetch config files in a custom way, similar to Unity's Remote Config editor window.
+Upload generated config file to any host and fetch the settings runtime.
 The package seamlessly handles offline scenarios by caching config data until an internet connection is available.

 ## Features